romulocampelo/btc-opmul/docs/integer_design_rationale.md

-# Design Rationale Arithmetic Patterns
+# Design Rationale for Arithmetic Patterns

 ## Why No Floating-Point Support?